elcodabra/angular4-starter/README.md

 ## Development server

+### angular-cli development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `npm run start` for a angular-cli dev server.
+Navigate to `http://localhost:8080/`.
 The app will automatically reload if you change any of the source files.

+### webpack-dev-server

+Run `npm run start:dev` for a dev server.
+Navigate to `http://localhost:8080/`.
+The app will automatically reload if you change any of the source files.

+### build dev dist

+Run `npm run build:dev`.
+And open `dist/index.html`.

 ## Code scaffolding